Regal-Internet-Brothers/autofit/README.md

 **Features:**
 * Complete compatibility with the original 'autofit' module.
 * Internal 'Strict' language compatibility.
-* Sub-displays: Sub displays can be used to have a "picture-in-picture" or "split-screen" effect in games.
+* Sub-displays: Sub-displays can be used to have a "picture-in-picture" or "split-screen" effect in games.
+* Support for matrix operations within Mojo.
+(Scaling and position related)
 * Easy integration of sub-displays and sub-displays for those displays.
 (Through simple property overloading)

 **References:**